Driver project 2

-Driver project 2 focuses on the International Perinatal Outcomes in the Pandemic (iPOP) Study, a study exploring the impact of the pandemic lockdown on preterm births worldwide, including variances across countries.
+The International Perinatal Outcomes in the Pandemic (iPOP) Study, a study exploring the impact of the pandemic lockdown on preterm births worldwide, including variances across countries.

 Lockdowns have dramatically impacted maternal workload, access to healthcare, hygiene practices, and air pollution – all of which could impact preterm birth rates and might affect pregnant women differently in different regions of the world.

-The study is asking:
+The study asked:

 - Is this (really) happening everywhere? – We will assess preterm birth and stillbirth rates around the world to determine if changes during the pandemic lockdown are real and consistent globally, or show regional variation.

 - What is the reason? – We will determine if regional changes in preterm birth or stillbirth during lockdown are related to regional differences in the stringency or type of lockdown measures, maternity leave policies, maternity care practices, or air pollution.

 - Are all pregnancies affected? – We will explore whether these relationships depend on a mother’s age, race, socioeconomic status, healthcare usage, pre-existing health conditions or pregnancy complications.

 Whether the pandemic is worsening or unexpectedly improving newborn health, our research aimed to provide critical new information to shape prenatal care strategies throughout (and well beyond) the pandemic.

 The iPOP Study involved over 100 researchers in more than 40 countries, including 21 lower- and middle- income countries (LMICs), with access to data on 52m births.
 The team working on the study included obstetricians, neonatologists, epidemiologists, public health researchers, environmental scientists and policymakers.